COAST-Lab/Open-Water-Level/Get-Involved/readme.md

-Check out this pamphlet for ways to get involved with our project!
+Check out this pamphlet (posted in .pdf and .pptx formats) for ways to get involved with our project!